 SEND Tribunal: What are the costs of EHCP disagreement?

-The benefits of SEND Tribunals are clear to parents: A chance to appeal for more than is on offer for your child.
+The benefits of a SEND Tribunal are clear to parents: A chance to appeal for more than is on offer for your child.

-Before either side goes into a SEND tribunal, it’s helpful to think about costs.
+Before anyone begins a SEND tribunal, it’s helpful to think about costs.

 An Education, Health and Care Plan (EHCP) is a legal document that sets out a child’s special educational needs or disability (SEND) and what will be provided for these needs.